-Horizon Funding I, LLC, or HFI, was formed as a Delaware limited liability company on May 9, 2018, with HSLFI as its sole member.
+HFI was formed as a Delaware limited liability company on May 9, 2018, with HSLFI as its sole equity member.
 HFI is a special purpose bankruptcy-remote entity and is a separate legal entity from HSLFI.
 Any assets conveyed to HFI are not available to creditors of HSLFI or any other entity other than HFI's lenders.

 In addition, on June 1, 2018, HSLFI entered into a sale and servicing agreement with HFI, as Issuer, and us, as Servicer, pursuant to which HSLFI will sell or contribute to HFI certain secured loans made to certain portfolio companies.
 HFI entered into a Note Funding Agreement, or the NYL Facility, with several entities owned or affiliated with New York Life Insurance Company, or the Noteholders, for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the Noteholders.
-The Note Funding Agreement has an investment period that ends on June 1, 2020, if not extended, followed by a five year amortization period and a scheduled final payment date of June 10, 2025, subject to any extension of the investment period.
+The Note Funding Agreement's investment period has ended and the loan thereunder is in rapid amortization.
 Any notes issued by HFI will be collateralized by all investments held by HFI and permit an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
-The interest rate on the notes issued under the NYL Facility is based on the three year USD midmarket swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
+The interest rate on the notes issued under the NYL Facility is based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
+There were \$15.0 million in advances made by the Noteholders as of December 31, 2019 at an interest rate of 4.98%.
 There were no advances made by the Noteholders as of December 31, 2018.

-The following table shows a summary of HSLFI's investment portfolio:
+The following table shows a summary of HSLFI's investment portfolio for the year ended December 31, 2019 and the period June 1, 2018 through December 31, 2018:

-For the p period

-June 1, 2018

-through December 31, 2018

-(Dollars in th nousands)

-Total investments at fair value \$ 24,734

-Dollar-weighted annualized yield on average debt investments (1) 12.9%

-Number of portfolio companies in HSLFI 4

-Largest portfolio company investment at fair value \$ 8,154

-Total of four largest portfolio company investments at fair value \$ 24,734
+For the year ended December 31, 2019 Jı r the period me 1, 2018 through ecember 31, 2018 (Dollars in thous ands) Total investments at fair value : \$ 34,829 \$ 24,734 Dollar-weighted annualized yield on average debt investments (1) 15.8% , ) 12.9% Number of portfolio companies in HSLFI 10 4 Largest portfolio company investment at fair value : \$ 11,186 \$ 8,154